 The Baron de Merxhausen has been involved with the Middle East since he was accidentally caught between a Bedouin tribal war in Egypt during the Arab Spring.
 Since then he has striven to develop horizontal communities in Australia and abroad.
-He was formerly a project manager for a major cryptocurrency, the director secretary of Gulcom – a rural water distribution scheme in New South Wales, a technology advisor to the Maltese government, and a partner in an Oriental development house focusing on limiting political corruption and empowering refugees.
-He is now working on an Issues-Based Direct Democracy app and runs the UX startup, Big Vision House.
+In past lives he has been the Director Secretary of Gulcom – a rural water distribution scheme in New South Wales, led the user experience design for the Flux party’s Digipol democracy app, was a technology advisor to the Maltese government, and founded a poverty alleviation project in Lebanon during the Syrian civil war.

-This workshop will explore the question of what modern resistance really looks like, delving into the challenges facing a globalised world and how we can humanely respond.
-It will draw on the everyday experiences and recent examples of empowered communities around the world, who are actively demonstrating emergent democratic processes and a return of political power to the people.
-It will also touch on how new technologies, such as blockchain and robotics, can decentralise economic and governmental activity for the benefit of both general and marginalised populations (such as refugees).
+This workshop will discuss the challenges facing a globalised world and how we can humanely respond.
+It will draw on the everyday experiences and recent examples of empowered communities locally and around the world, and those who are actively demonstrating emergent democratic processes and a return of political power to the people.
+It will also touch on how new technologies can help overcome bureaucratic hurdles and decentralise economic and governmental activity for the benefit of both general and marginalised populations (such as refugees).